-This Policy applies to all our operating sites, including the headquarters, manufacturing, R&D and sales subsidiaries.
-We expect all our stakeholders, such as suppliers and business partners, to comply with this Policy and implement action plans to address biodiversity and deforestation risks.
+This Policy applies to all our operating sites, including the headquarters, manufacturing, R&D and sales subsidiaries worldwide.
+LG Energy Solution requires all our stakeholders, including suppliers, service providers, contractors, and key partners, to comply with this Policy and implement action plans to address biodiversity and deforestation risks.